Thank you for being interested in palm oil free shaving cream and shaving lotion. Below are options for shaving without palm oil.

 As an example, the Vegetable Glycerine in the shaving bar is from coconut.
 The Stearyl Alcohol and Cetyl Alcohol is from sugarcane, rice bran, or coconut.
 These ingredients are most always derived from palm oil in other self care product brands.

-In addition to being sustainably-minded with regards to palm oil, Ethique is plastic free and certified cruelty free.
+In addition to being sustainably-minded with regards to palm oil, Ethique is plastic free and certified vegan and cruelty free.

 Freedom Soap’s products are certified palm oil free by the Orangutan Alliance.